mikedfunk/learning/javascript/sinon.md

 import Arm from '../Arm'

 it('greets - stub', () => {
-  let sandbox = sinon.sandbox.create()
-  sandbox.stub(Head.prototype, 'nod', () => 'nods')
-  sandbox.stub(Arm.prototype, 'wave', () => 'waves')
+  // this is most useful when just just want to set what it returns let sandbox = sinon.sandbox.create() sandbox.stub(Head.prototype, 'nod', () => 'nods') sandbox.stub(Arm.prototype, 'wave', () => 'waves')